How Much Money Will I Get From My Auto Accident Settlement?

 The Insurance Carrier Offered To Pay Some Of My Expenses if I Didn’t Call A Personal Injury Lawyer.
 Why Shouldn’t I Take Their Offer?

 Most likely, the insurance company will give you a lousy offer that fails to cover any future medical bills you might incur.
 It also may not address your lost wages, scarring, or any other claims you might be able to make.
-The safest bet is to let a good personal injury lawyer take a look at your claim and see whether it is a good settlement offer.
+The safest bet is to let a good personal injury lawyer take a look at your claim and see whether it is a good auto accident settlement offer.

 When Should I Get My Motorcycle Repaired?